jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 ### -TlsOption
 Set the TLS authentication options used on a HTTPS connection.
-This option is mutually exclusive to `-SkipCACheck` and `-SkipCNCheck`.
+This option is mutually exclusive to `-SkipCACheck`, `-SkipCNCheck`, and `-ClientCertificate`.

-Unlike `-SkipCACheck` and `-SkipCNCheck`, this can control more options around the TLS protocol, like the protocols and cipher suites used in a connection.
+This value can control a finer selection of options around the TLS handshake, like the protocols and cipher suites used in a connection.
 It can also be used to specify a custom certificate verification logic than what is provided by dotnet.

 The [New-PSWSManCertValidationCallback](./New-PSWSManCertValidationCallback.md) cmdlet can be used to create a delegate for `RemoteCertificateValidationCallback` of this object that will run the PowerShell scriptblock for validation.

+Using an explicit `-TlsOption` will ignore the `-CertificateThumbprint` parameter used when creating a PSSession and the `-ClientCertificate` parameter on this cmdlet.
+Use the `ClientCertificates` property of the TLS options to specify a client certificate for certificate based authentication.
+Support for TLS 1.3 and client certificate authentication is limited to dotnet 7+.
+If using an older dotnet version with client certificate authentication, TLS 1.3 must be disabled with the `EnabledSslProtocols` property.

 ```yaml
 Type: SslClientAuthenticationOptions